Nivekkb/SELF/SELF_DOCS/business/SELF-PRICING.md

 - Ethical review processes
 - Continuous improvement

-**Usage pricing exists to keep incentives aligned: you pay more when you scale, and governance stays funded as real usage grows.**
+**MAU-tier pricing exists to keep incentives aligned: you pay more as your user impact grows, and governance stays funded as adoption increases.**

 ---